 This is one of the newest forms of eCommerce marketing out there, and it’s quickly becoming a more popular way for online sellers to attract new customers.
 In fact, in 2019, two-thirds of all ecommerce marketers had increased their influencer marketing budgets.
 So what’s the big idea behind influencer marketing?
 Basically, you look to find an individual on social media who has a big audience and then pay them to promote your store or your product on their channel.
 Different countries have their own popular influencers, so make sure to team up with one who can bring you the right consumers in your target market.

 Sounds like wishful thinking to you?
 Just check the stats!
 Roughly 60% of YouTube subscribers say they’d follow advice on what to buy from their favorite creator over their favorite TV or movie personality.
 And almost 90% of marketers say that the ROI on influencer marketing is as-good or better than other marketing channels.
 Doesn’t sound quite so silly now, does it?

 Writing blogs is another one of those digital marketing strategies that just feels – dare we say it – old.
 And while it might be true that blogging is a bit like the rotary phone of online communication, it still gets your message across (heck, we’re doing it right now, and you’re proof that it works!).

 In fact, writing a blog is one of the fundamental aspects of maintaining a strong spot in search engine results.
-If you want potential customers to find you when they search for a certain term on Google related to what you sell, then you’ll want to make sure your blog game is on point.
+If you want potential or existing customers to find you when they search for a certain term on Google related to what you sell, then you’ll want to make sure your blog game is on point.
 That means researching keywords that your audience is interested in and weaving those keywords into blog articles that provide useful information to your audience.
-Translating your blog posts can also improve your international SEO and increase your visibility in languages across the globe, earning you more customers in every market.
+Translating your blog posts can also improve your international SEO and increase your visibility on search engines and in languages across the globe, earning you more customers in every market.